 It’s pretty amazing how one small day has grown into a movement that millions of individuals, businesses, and communities have embraced nationwide—and continue to support each and every day.

-We moved and expanded our shop to The Newton at 300 W. Camelback Road two years ago.
-We also celebrated our 18th anniversary.
+We moved and expanded our shop to The Newton at 300 W. Camelback Road three years ago.
+We also celebrated our 19th anniversary.
 We couldn’t be here without the support of people who shop locally, enjoy unusual, unique items, and who value service and a smile over the lines and parking headaches at a mall.
 Every day people tells us they shop with us for the experience, the great choices we offer and our customer service.
 That’s not an exaggeration, it’s a testament to the endurance of a local community.

 We’re grateful you make the choice to do business with us – by shopping, taking workshops, ordering online.
 We appreciate your business and will continue to do our best to provide the goods and services you want and need.
 Each time you buy something you’re using your power of choice.
 When you shop locally, you are choosing to invest in and strengthen your community.
 Here are some facts provided by Local First Arizona on the value of local shopping.